KivalEvan/BeatSaber-EditorEnhanced/README.md

 ## Known Issue

-* Drag rotation gizmo does not work as intended
+* Drag rotation gizmo may not work as intended when angled
 * Certain UI does not have audio feedback